Lionsgate Studios

 Lionsgate Studios Corp. is a Canadian-American film and television production and distribution conglomerate, domiciled in Vancouver, British Columbia, and primarily based in Santa Monica, California.
-It was formed on May 14, 2024, after Starz Entertainment, previously known as Lionsgate, spun off its film and television businesses.
+It was formed on May 14, 2024, after Starz Entertainment, formerly known as "Lionsgate", spun off its film and television businesses and merged them with Screaming Eagle Corporation.

-Lionsgate Studios's portfolio includes Lionsgate Canada (formerly known as Entertainment One or eOne), 3 Arts Entertainment, Pilgrim Media Group, Lionsgate Films, Lionsgate Television, Lionsgate Alternative Television, Lionsgate Home Entertainment, a minority stake in 42, and a stake of joint venture Amblin Partners.
+Lionsgate Studios' portfolio includes Lionsgate Canada (formerly known as Entertainment One/eOne), 3 Arts Entertainment, Pilgrim Media Group, Lionsgate Films, Lionsgate Television, Lionsgate Alternative Television, Lionsgate Home Entertainment, a minority stake in 42, and a stake of joint venture Amblin Partners.
 Through Lionsgate Films, the company also releases films under the Summit Entertainment and eOne Films labels.

 Background

-Following the completion of acquisition of Entertainment One from Hasbro on December 27, 2023, Lionsgate revealed its intention to split its film and television assets into its own company, whose Studios division would merge with a special-purpose acquisition company named Screaming Eagle Corporation to form a separate publicly traded company called Lionsgate Studios Corporation.
+Following the completion of acquisition of Entertainment One from toy company Hasbro on December 27, 2023, Lionsgate revealed its intention to split its film and television assets into its own company, whose Studios division would merge with a special-purpose acquisition company named Screaming Eagle Corporation to form a separate publicly traded company called Lionsgate Studios Corporation.
 The deal was closed on May 7, 2024, with the transaction setting a $4.6-billion value on Lionsgate Studios.

 The company launched a week later on May 14, and began trading on Nasdaq via the stock symbol LION.
 Lionsgate remained its controlling shareholder, owning around 87% of it following the split.
-In January 2025, the studio announced its full separation from Starz, which had been closed on May 6 of that year.
+In January 2025, the studio announced its full separation from Starz, which had been severed the previous year.

-In July 2025 Legendary Entertainment was reported to be eyeing a deal to acquire Lionsgate Studios.
+In July 2025, Legendary Entertainment was reported to be overseeing a deal to acquire Lionsgate Studios, but this did not happen.

+On August 1, 2025, Lionsgate launched a new over-the-air television version of MovieSphere called "MovieSphere Gold".

+On December 24, 2025, TheWrap mentioned Lionsgate Studios (as well as NBCUniversal) as part of the merge with Paramount Skydance, if their bid to acquire Warner Bros.
+Discovery ends up failing.
+This did not happen, however, as Lionsgate Studios (along with the former namesake Starz Entertainment, which also offered to buy WBD) dropped out of the bid, once Paramount Skydance went ahead with their definitive agreement to buy the entirety of WBD on February 27, 2026.

+On July 15, 2026, Banijay set up a bidding war to buy Lionsgate Studios along with Mediawan.
+Bolloré was though to of also bidded for the company, but confirmed that it wasn't bidding as per earlier reports.
+On July 29, 2026, when Banijay dropped out of the bidding war, Mediawan was the only possible suitor left for acquiring Lionsgate Studios.

+On September 8, 2026, it was reported that the company would enter into a strategic partnership with Toei Animation to release its films in the US, beginning with Monkey Quest in 2027.
+Lionsgate will also get first-look for new co-productions under the deal.